pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   area is $\pi r^2$.
 * The area of a sector corresponding to an arc of measure $\theta$ is
   $\frac{\theta}{360^\circ}\pi r^2$.
-* A angle formed by two chords is inscribed in the angle it cuts off.
+* A angle formed by two chords is inscribed in the arc it cuts off.
 * Inscribed Angle Theorem: An inscribed agnle equals $\frac{1}{2}$ the measure of the intercepted arc.
 In figure (a): $\angle PQR = \frac{\widehat{PR}}{2}$.
 * The angle inscribed in a semicircle is $90^\circ$.